 It finally worked for me.

-So, as I refined and practiced the W.E.L.L. concepts myself, that “something that was missing inside of me” began to dissipate.
+So, as I refined and practiced the Empowerment Education concepts, skills and communication with myself, that “something that was missing inside of me” began to dissipate.
 Over the last four years, I have been involved in something I can hardly believe.
 I am now feeling what it means to truly have personal power and peace from the inside out no matter what is going on around me.
 The mystery of life and human behavior is less a mystery and more of a knowing because I understand WHY things are happening around me and inside of me, and what to do.
 My outer and inner worlds are beginning to match and I am living my legacy and passion and feel totally different than 30 years ago when I quit, even though what I am doing today is much more challenging than playing basketball ever was.
-I am relaxing into my gifts with much less stress, worrying less about my future.
+I see the gift in everything that I have experienced in my life.
+I am relaxing into my own talents and gifts with much less stress, worrying less about my future.
 I FEEL the most successful I have ever been and I don’t care who sees it, recognizes it, or if I get an award for it.

 Why I quit the team.